va-code/Parametric-Slicer/README.md

 A series of generic toolhead positions will be output into the DecompositionOUTPUT folder

 I would highly recommend changing the decomposer.py file to run the stanford dragon model if you want to see a more complex example.
 It will take a loooong time to run through some of the steps.

+If you are not using nix or nixos pip install the following packages:

+      pip install bpy libigl coacd cgal matplotlib numpy scipy networkx trimesh virtualenv pyglet==1.5